 In order for you to develop a dream team, you need to be the right kind of person that can do it and operate in a dream team!
 What?
 I hear your thoughts flow out of your mind!

 Sorry to break you the bad news, but everything is not for everyone!
 In order to develop a working group you can operate and interact effectively with, you need to design it carefully and meticulously.
 Because, first of all, we talk about people here!

-People with whom you embarking in short or long term venture, people you going to face every day, all the day and people you need to talk with and produce something with!
+People with whom you embarking in short or long-term venture, people you going to face every day, all day and people you need to talk with and produce something with!

 It is not easy and it is not automatic.

 A dream team starts from you.
 You need to develop yourself in a way to become the person who can develop and operate effectively in a “dream team“.

 - to communicate clearly your messages, intentions, tasks, and expected results

 - to take the initiative and solve problems or difficult situations when they arise (and certainly they will arise)

 - to help them to be authentic, express their personality and talents in a way that would be constructive and not destructive for the unity of the time